Azure/ARO-RP/docs/deploy-full-rp-service-in-dev.md

    ```

 - Prior to running the automation a user must be logged in to Azure locally (with Azure CLI), since the local Azure credentials (from `${HOME}/.azure`) are copied to the container.
+    You can run `az account show --query state -o tsv` to check if your login to Azure CLI is successful.
+Look for`Enabled` in the output.
 - Running the automation will be skipped in case the RP and GWY VMSSs succeed and their final deployment succeeds as well.
 - **AZURE_PREFIX** must be unique to avoid Azure resources collision between other deveolopers.
  This value is also used for truncating the keyVault prefix up to 20 characters.